Virtual data room for series a hero.

 How is Ellty different from DocSend?

 Both offer document tracking and analytics for pitch deck sharing.
 Key differences include: Ellty doesn't charge per viewer (DocSend charges per seat on most plans), Ellty includes NDA gating and watermarking on its Data Room plan, and Ellty has a free tier with real analytics.
 DocSend is a well-established product with a strong reputation for pitch deck sharing.
-Ellty works well for founders who want data room features without the per-user cost structure.
+Ellty works well for teams who want data room features without the per-user cost structure.

 The bottom line